16 Amazing Optical Illusion Designs For Inspiration

 2. Munker-White Illusion

 An extension to the above illusion, the Munder-White Illusion deals with smaller design elements and how they react to their surroundings.
-This optical illusion is also caused by lateral inhibition of what we see is relative to its surrounding.
-In the image shown above, we can see that when the same purple block is divided into strips and put across a common dark background, the strips look different colors.
+Lateral inhibition, where what we see relates to its surroundings, also causes this optical illusion.
+As the image above shows, when we divide the same purple block into strips and place them across a common dark background, the strips appear to be different colors.
 As a designer, you would have come across this many times when working on a table structure or other such repetitive patterns.
 Now you know why this happens; you need not keep checking the color codes.
 If you want the strips to look exactly the same, you may want to change the color shade of one of the columns.

 3. Water Colour Illusion

-A lot of designers would have received feedback from their clients saying that the buttons on the website are tinted and not white, even when the designer has put no color inside the buttons.
+Designers often receive client feedback stating website buttons appear tinted, not white, even when no color has been added to them.
 As you can observe in the image, when any white object has a strong outline, the shade of the outline provides a tint inside the object.
-This is another optical illusion that has troubled designers for ages and is known as the Watercolor illusion: the smaller the white object, the more dominant the tint effect.
+Another optical illusion, known as the Watercolor illusion, has troubled designers for ages: the smaller the white object, the more dominant the tint effect becomes.

 Often, if the outlines are of a lighter shade, the tint is there on the white object, but we can also see the outline color smudging inside the white object as shown in the image.